Monty-2003/DS_project1/README.md

 * preprocessing.ipynb
   * Import software packages (os, numpy, seaborn, matplotlib, sklearn, and pandas) into python notebook
+  * Copy data files found in data.md into your own Google Drive
-  * Define and load book_data.csv and Books_rating.csv and return both csv datasets
+  * Define and load book_data.csv and Books_rating.csv by connecting to Google Drive
   * Determine each dataset's categories with '.info()' and use it for the project
   * Use '.head' method for both books and reviews datasets to return the first few rows of each dataset
   * Preprocessing (Clear missing values)